guinucool/GaitRecognitionIn-The-Wild/README.md

 - CNN + LSTM - a cojoined network based on the previous two.

-The first performance results acquired on the training were based on a 50 Epoch and 32 Batch-Size approach, but were switch to a 20 Epoch and 32 Batch-Size approach, due to similar performance and time constraints.
+The first performance results acquired on the training were based on a 50 Epoch and 32 Batch-Size approach, but were switch to a 20/30 Epoch and 32 Batch-Size approach, due to similar performance and time constraints.

+---

+[1] Gadaleta, Matteo, and Michele Rossi.
+"Idnet: Smartphone-based gait recognition with convolutional neural networks."
+Pattern Recognition 74 (2018): 25-37.

 ## Results